Lujiang-ECUST/U-FNO-Ultrasonic-FWI/README.md

-This is the official code implementation of the UFNO-ultrasonic paper: "Neural Operators for Ultrasonic Full Waveform Inversion"
+This is the official code implementation of the UFNO-ultrasonic paper: "Neural operators for ultrasonic full waveform inversion: enhancing data-driven non-destructive testing"
-The code will be made public soon.
+The code will be made publicly available after the paper is accepted.